 Featured choreographers: Gregg Bielemeier, Jordan Kriston, Sweta Ravisankar, and Trevor Wilde

 New Expressive Works, Studio 2, 810 SE Belmont, [In the WYSE Building]

 This round features Inher/Outher by Jordan Kriston, Over Under Dressed by Gregg Bielemeier, Depression: a story of relief by Sweta Ravisankar, and Through the Veil by Trevor Wilde.
 Kriston toured the world as a professional dancer for eight years with Pilobolus Dance Theater and dances with Ela Fala Dance Collective.
-Bielemeier is an Oregon-born dance artist who has worked on the West Coast and in Europe as a featured choreographer, performer and teacher for more than 48 years.
+Bielemeier is an Oregon-born dance artist who has worked on the West Coast and Europe as a featured choreographer, performer, and teacher for over 48 years.
 Ravisankar is a trained Bharatanatyam artist and has been performing for the past 25 years.
-She runs her dance school “Sarada Kala Nilayam” in Portland and San Jose.
+She runs her dance school, “Sarada Kala Nilayam,” in Portland and San Jose.
 Wilde has performed with Polaris Dance Theatre, Jordan MacIntosh-Hougham, Shaun Keylock, Beth Whelan, and Andrew Schneider.